 A sensory garden provides residents individual and combined sensory opportunities that they don't typically experience.
 For example, a sensory garden may contain plants of varying textures that residents may touch and feel, scented and/or edible plants, water features, sculpted bushes and more.
 Any landscaping feature that stimulates one of the five senses is ideal for a sensory garden.

 Most of the infrastructure that originally comprised our sensory garden is still intact; we just needs a caring, attentive volunteer to freshen up the area with new plants, troubleshoot the lighting and water features, and generally add a fresh perspective to the area.

 If you or someone you know is interested in a fun summer project, please contact James at 419 866 9013 ext 109 or firstname.lastname@example.org

 After the invitation from Boyk Law Offices, Josina Lott teamed up with the art therapy students at Lourdes University to create a Toledo skyline mural on the wall in a common area of Boyk Law Offices.
 Take a moment to enjoy the timeline video!

-Our July 2014 newsletter is now available!
+Our Spring/Summer 2015 newsletter is now available!
 Enjoy!